ryuran/talks/src/decks/crypto-for-devs/sections/en/07-tooling.md

 <!--{section^1: data-breadcrumb="Tooling"}-->

 <!--{.interleaf}-->

 ## Tooling

 ???

-Now, it's time to talk a bit about how to implement cryptography, especially in modern architectures.
+Let's talk a bit about how to use cryptography, especially in modern architectures.

 ===